-Even in drought conditions, flushing is a necessary part of maintaining the water system and the quality of the water within it.
-Golden State Water has modified procedures, given the current drought in California, to minimize the amount of water released during flushing activities.
+Flushing is a necessary part of maintaining the water system and the quality of the water within it.
+Golden State Water has modified procedures to minimize the amount of water released during flushing activities.
 Water used for flushing represents less than 1 percent of the total water usage in each of our water systems.